Byron/github-star-counter/README.md

 The code was done synchronously first, and then moved to async with a surprisingly small amount of changes.

+The greatest difficulties were around getting https to work.
+Besides, it's clearly a learning process to understand the implications of futures better.
+Constructs with `async` tend to _look_ synchronous, but show their teeth closures and ownership.
+Everything is solvable, just own everything, yet I think more borrowing will be enabled once `async` lands on _stable_.

+Something I absolutely agree with is the [statements in the async book](https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html) which indicate that not everything needs to be async.
+Personally, I would probably start `sync`, and wait for performance requirements to change before making the switch.

+Using async code already is quite trivial.

+Something I look forward to is to see fully-async libraries emerge, for example, to interact with `git`, which will perform better than existing libraries written in other languages.

+With `async`, Rust can be even more so change the game!

 ### Installation

 ```bash